simaomenesesjoao/QuantumPong/README.md

 # QuantumPong
 A quantum version of the classic Pong game.
 Each user controls a paddle and bounces the electron wavefunction around until it diffracts away!
 The top and bottom edges absorb the wavefunction.
 A player loses when more than 50% of the original wavefunction has been absorbed on their side.
+Youtube video showing how it looks like: https://studio.youtube.com/video/oA7VtZ_YcGI/edit

 # Controls
 The top player controls the paddle using the ASDW keys